Dr. Elizabeth R. Wood

 Dr. Soleil Bacque

 Dr. Bacque graduated from Saint Anselm College with a Bachelors degree in Biology in 2009.
 She then attended Ross University School of Veterinary Medicine and completed her clinical year at North Carolina State University in January 2013 and has worked at Crossroads since March 2013.
 Her interests include surgery and preventative medicine.
-She is excited to return to New York with her two cats (Lola and Roxanne), and her pit mix Maddie.
+She lives locally with her husband, two cats (Lola and Roxanne), and her pit mix Maddie.